bachelor-2014/report/v2/hardware.md

 for the linear rails have been moved so the two rails are shifted only by a horizontal distance rather than a vertical one.

 We actually made two iterations of the design of the y axis holders, as the belts controlling the two axes were touching each other on the first design as shown in figure \ref{fig:evobot_belts_touching}.
-The second design shown in figure
-\ref{fig:evobot_belts_apart} however introduced other issues, as the belts were lowered to an extend where the distance from belt to carriage is so long that it is difficult to attach the belt to the carriage.
+The second design however introduced other issues, as the belts were lowered to an extend where the distance from belt to carriage is so long that it is difficult to attach the belt to the carriage.
+This issue is depicted in figure \ref{fig:evobot_belts_apart}.
 Currently, the first design is represented in the bottom of the robot and the second design in the top.

 \begin{figure}
     \centering